racdale/crqa-quickstart-at-ati/README.md

 For quick start view the PDF **ATI_Demo_RStudio.pdf**.

 Other code samples:

+* **slidingJRP.R**: Illustrating how one can slide recurrence plots (RPs) across each other to obtain a lagged (or "sliding") joint recurrence profile (JRP).
+This can help overcome the assumption that JRP uses, that recurrences across systems will be aligned simultaneously.
+Code to help with interesting work of Dr. Shimizu Daichi (Tokyo) and Dr. Mustafa Demir (ASU).

 * **wordFullExample.R**: An example of processing transcript to convert text into numeric series and then perform analysis over it.
 Also includes an example of LIWC processing for RQA (thanks to Lena Mueller).